Back to Species Pages

 • They breed in temporary pools and shallow water.

-Habitat: Sandy soils, yards, pine woods, gardens, and temporary rain pools fit Still Warning because the toad can hide dry and respond quickly to moisture.
+Habitat: Native range keys: north_america.
+Sandy soils, yards, pine woods, gardens, and temporary rain pools fit Still Warning because the toad can hide dry and respond quickly to moisture.

-Native range: Sandy soils, yards, pine woods, gardens, and temporary rain pools fit Still Warning because the toad can hide dry and respond quickly to moisture.
+Native range: Native range keys: north_america.
+Sandy soils, yards, pine woods, gardens, and temporary rain pools fit Still Warning because the toad can hide dry and respond quickly to moisture.

 To find Southern Toad in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside sandy soils, yards, pine woods, gardens, and temporary rain pools fit Still Warning because the toad can hide dry and respond quickly to moisture. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Sandy soils, yards, pine woods, gardens, and temporary rain pools fit Still Warning because the toad can hide dry and respond quickly to moisture. than by covering too much ground.

 • Quiet marsh edges, reedbeds, river bends, or shallow wetland margins

-• Protected habitat blocks within sandy soils, yards, pine woods, gardens, and temporary rain pools fit Still Warning because the toad can hide dry and respond quickly to moisture.
+• Protected habitat blocks within native range keys: north_america.
+Sandy soils, yards, pine woods, gardens, and temporary rain pools fit Still Warning because the toad can hide dry and respond quickly to moisture.

 • Go at dusk or after dark, move slowly, and listen before using a light or stepping into cover.